 My paintings tell old stories from crooked angles--often from inside the story looking out at a world that did not exist when it was first told.
-I paint new stories that evolve as I paint them, and--I hope--after I stop.
+I paint new stories that evolve as I paint them, and--I hope--after.
 I want to paint things in ways that are not normally visible or noticed.
-This is not surreal; this is realism in the extreme.
+This is not surreaisml; it is not reality made weird.
+This is a specific and personal perception.
 The journals of Anne Frank, Meriwether Lewis, Mathew, Mark, Luke and John, the Book of Genesis, Darwin's notes and drawings---all open doors into the past and future of things visible and invisible.
 Pages of my own Grandfather's field messages scribbled under fire in the WW I trenches and the generations of fallout from his bravery and suffering call the whaledogs back from the sea.
-"Look what you've done," they say.
-"And watch out."
+"Look around you," they say.
+"Pay attention."

 What do storytellers have in common?
 They have faith that the story they are telling means something.